lazd/iNoBounce/README.md

 * **iNoBounce.enable()**
 Enable iNoBounce.
-It's enable by default on platforms that support `-webkit-overflow-scrolling`, so you only need to call this method if you explicitly disable it or want to enable it on a platform that doesn't support `-webkit-overflow-scrolling`.
+It's enabled by default on platforms that support `-webkit-overflow-scrolling`, so you only need to call this method if you explicitly disable it or want to enable it on a platform that doesn't support `-webkit-overflow-scrolling`.

 * **iNoBounce.disable()**
 Disable iNoBounce.